-According to the embedded management controller firmware version on imported hardware resources, you may need to perform a management controller reset to synchronize with the iCare Console to ensure that alert transmission functions correctly.
+Figure 2-5.
+Results from Imported File page - XML File Import tab results mportant According to the embedded management controller firmware version of imported hardware resources, you may need to perform a management controller reset to synchronize with the iCare Console to ensure that alert transmission functions correctly.